-Lynell George, is an L.A. based, journalist and essayist.
-As a longtime staff writer for both the Los Angeles Times and the L.A.
-Weekly, she has studied Los Angeles through various prisms: social issues, human behavior, literature, visual arts, music, race and identity politics – and sense of place.
-She is an assistant professor at Loyola Marymount University where she teaches journalism and is a Los Angeles Institute for the Humanities Fellow at University of Southern California.
+Lynell George is an L.A. based journalist and essayist.
+She has had a long career in L.A. newspapers as staff writer for both the Los Angeles Times and L.A.
+Weekly where she focused on social issues, human behavior and identity politics as well as visual arts, music and literature.
+She has taught journalism at Loyola Marymount University and is also a Los Angeles Institute for the Humanities Fellow at University of Southern California and a USC Annenberg/Getty Arts Journalism Fellow (2013).

 California becomes an international export by redefining the concept of city and home.